 3. Blockchain can be Permissioned

 Businesses of all kinds tend to deal with a lot of confidential data and they can’t have just about anyone access the vital information.
 So they have to find some way to make sure that outsiders can’t access their data.
 This is where permissions come into play.
 You should know that not all blockchain is permissioned.
-This is why permissioned networks can be a great solution for fraud prevention because they can restrict who can access the data.
+This is why permission networks can be a great solution for fraud prevention because they can restrict who can access the data.

-Till now we have discussed, how does blockchain secure data, how blockchain work, types of identity theft and how blockchain prevent identity theft.
-A major part of all the information and the data breach are documenting, most of the online frauds are conducted by using fake or tempered documents.
+Till now we have discussed, how does blockchain secure data, how blockchain work, the types of identity theft, and how blockchain prevent identity theft.
+A major part of all the information and the data breach are documented, most of the online frauds are conducted by using fake or tempered documents.

 A person who steals an identity can open a new bank account and use that bank account for many fraudulent activities.
 That’s where the innovative technology for document verification by DIRO comes in.
 It verifies any online original information on the web with automatic user consent and impersonation checks.
 You can verify any bank statements, proof of address, student certificates and so much more.

-Once DIRO verifies a piece of information, it provides a trust certificate which ensures a document is original.
+Once DIRO verifies a piece of information, it provides a trusted certificate that ensures a document is original.
 This original document can then be shared in the form of a PDF.
 DIRO provides the digital document with a unique hash, which then is placed on a blockchain. use this information to verify the documents that are already on the blockchain.

 So banks, financial institutions, and others can drop this PDF into DIRO’s verification engine, which verifies the information against the blockchain.
-DIRO’s original documents are much secured to share as the information can’t be tampered with by attackers or anyone else.
+DIRO’s original documents are much more secure to share as the information can’t be tampered with by attackers or anyone else.
 Organizations can use DIRO’s software to minimize online fraud.